cado-security/product-help/docs/cado-host/deploy.md

 2. Use the **Direct Download** method.
 This allows customers to download and run Cado Host independent of running Cado Response.

 ### Using Script Builder
-In order to deploy Cado Host via the Script Builder in the Cado Response platform, follow the instructions below:
+In order to deploy Cado Host via the Script Builder in the Cado Response platform, follow the instructions below.
+Note that when using the Script Builder, the pre-signed URLs and API keys expire 2 hours after being generated.

 :::caution
 Ensure that the devices on which the scripts will be run have HTTPS access to the Cado Response platform and that the Cado Response network Security Group is configured to allow access from those IP addresses or ranges.
 This is extremely important because the Cado Response platform is used to generate the necessary pre-signed URLs in order for Cado Host to upload the triage data to your cloud storage account.